runtimeverification/michelson-semantics/ext/tezos-utils/README.md

 For other distributions, you will need to find the appropriate packages.

 The Python dependencies are all available available via PyPI packages and can be installed via `pip`:
+First install this dependency:

+-   wheel

+Then, install these dependencies:

 -   click
 -   graphviz